myg813p/ielts/speaking/unit12.md

 1. Describe a memorable wedding that you attended.
 I've attended several weddings in my life, but the most memorable one was my sister's.
 My sister and I have been inseparable for our entire lives, so it was a huge deal to me that she was getting married.
 Her wedding was very emotional.
 My father wept while he walked my sister down the aisle.
 I also cried like a baby when my sister and her husband exchanged vows.
 I think it was the first time I realized that she was really getting married.
-Luckily, I pulled myself together befroe it was time for me to sing.
+Luckily, I pulled myself together before it was time for me to sing.
 I sang a song called Proposal, which is about happiness and trust in marriage.
 I had mixed feelings about the wedding.
 I was happy that she found someone to grow old with, but I was a bit sad that we wouldn't be seeing each other as often as before because she would be moving in with her husband.
 Anyway, the wedding was impressive to me not only because it was very beautiful but also because I experienced lots of firsts.
 It was the first time someone close to me got married, and it was the first time I ever saw my father cry.